Adam Toledo case: AOC says prosecutor ‘lied about police killing a child’

 Adeena Weiss-Ortiz, a lawyer for Toledo’s family, said she was not sure what the teen tossed behind the fence and admitted that it "could be a gun."

-But she said it is not relevant, "because if he had a gun, he tossed it.
+But she said the detail was not relevant, "because if he had a gun, he tossed it.
 The officer said, ‘Show me your hands.’
 He complied.
 He turned around."

-Prosecutors working another case against Ruben Roman, the 21-year-old man allegedly with the teen when police responded, said at a bond hearing for their client that a 9-millimeter Ruger was located near the fence where the teen was killed, the Wall Street Journal reported.
+Prosecutors working another case against Ruben Roman, the 21-year-old man allegedly with the teen when police responded, said at a bond hearing for their client that a 9-millimeter Ruger was located near the fence where the teen was killed, The Wall Street Journal reported.

 Chicago Mayor Lori Lightfoot addressed the city after the release of the video and made an appeal for calm.